 Introduction

 All the actors within the PDL network shall be assigned unique identities and access control rights.
 The governance is responsible to ensure that all the actors are allocated unique access rights.
-See clause 2.4 for detailed specifications.

 Governance

-Governance of the PDL, can be single-party or multi-party as described in clause 7.2.
-Roles of governance in smart contract are detailed in clause 8.
+Governance of the PDL is a committee or group of participants chosen by the PDL founding members.
+Typically, governance take management decisions such as access rights and protocols PDL members will adhere to.
+Governance can be single-party or multi-party and the role of governance in smart contract are detailed in clause 8.

 Owner

 Contract owner is the party who programs and installs the smart contract.
+In some scenarios, for example, when a smart contract is expected to be shared among several PDL participants, the governance of the PDL contract can be the owner of the contract.

 Stakeholders